-AP CALCULUS 42S (CAL(AB)42S):
+AP CALCULUS 42S (CAL(AB)42S(1.0):

 The Advanced Placement Program is designed for students who can benefit from university level studies while in high school.
-This course is intended for students who have taken Calculus 45S.
+This course is intended for students who have taken Introduction to Calculus and Advanced Math 1 (ICAM (I)40S (1.0).
 Students who choose to take this course are committing to a challenging program that requires a high degree of dedication.
 The content of the calculus portion of the program is similar to that offered in a first-year calculus course at university.
 It explores differentiation and integration at a level comparable to first year university in preparation for the Advanced Calculus AB42S exam.
 This course is a full credit course offered in the second semester.